lewishowles/components/README.md

 Accessibility is one of the most important things we can spend time improving.
 The web is for everyone, and making steps to ensure content is as accessible as possible helps everyone, not just those who need it most.

 This library helps improve accessibility in two primary ways; the first by implementing the components with accessibility in mind, so a developer can be confident out of the box; and the second by using the documentation to help promote the mindset of accessibility.
-In addition, some components show visible errors if standards aren't met—such as form fields requiring labels.
+In addition, some components show visible errors if standards aren't met, such as form fields requiring labels.

 ## Setup